-In the 1930s, researchers at the Rockefeller Institute in New York isolated lysergic acid from an ergot compound.
-This research was the basis for Hofmann's work at Sandoz.
 While deriving different compounds from lysergic acid, Hofmann developed several medicines, including drugs that lowered blood pressure and improved brain function in the elderly.
 In 1938, Hofmann derived the 25th in a series of these derivatives.
 It was lysergic acid diethylamide, or LSD-25.
-He thought that LSD-25 might stimulate breathing and circulation.
-But tests didn't show anything special, and Sandoz abandoned further study.
+He thought that LSD-25 might stimulate breathing and circulation, but subsequent tests didn't show anything real potential, and Sandoz abandoned further study.

-The next day, Hofmann purposely dosed himself with LSD.
+The next day, Hofmann did something extraordinary -- he purposely dosed himself with the solution.
 He took 250 micrograms, 10 times more than today's typical minimum dose.
-Hofmann became delirious and could barely speak.
+In short order, he became delirious and could barely speak.
 Initially he panicked and asked his laboratory assistant to call a doctor.
-The doctor could find nothing wrong with Hofmann other than the fact that his pupils were dilated -- he had normal blood pressure, heart rate and respiration.
-Soon his panic gave way to euphoria, and Hofmann once again saw beautiful shapes and colors.
-The next day, he told others at Sandoz about what had happened, and they experimented with similar results.
+The doctor could find nothing wrong with Hofmann other than the fact that his pupils were dilated, his blood pressure, heart rate, and respiration were all normal.
+Soon his panic gave way to euphoria, and Hofmann once again perceived beautiful shapes and colors.
+The next day, he told others at Sandoz about what had happened, and they experimented too, achieving similar results.
 No other drug had been known to have such strong effects in such small doses.

-After trials on animals, Sandoz gave LSD to research institutes and doctors to use in psychiatric experiments on both healthy and mentally ill subjects.
-The research was compelling enough to convince Sandoz to patent LSD and market it as Delysid in 1947.
-It was sold in 25-microgram tablets for use in analytical psychotherapy.
+After trials on animals, Sandoz gave LSD to research institutes and doctors for use in psychiatric experiments on both healthy and mentally ill subjects.
+The research was compelling enough to convince Sandoz to patent LSD and market it as Delysid in 1947, which was sold in 25-microgram tablets for use in analytical psychotherapy.
 Sandoz also suggested that psychiatrists take the drug themselves, so that they could better understand their patients.
-Two years later, doctors at the Boston Psychotropic Hospital were using it on their own patients.
-By 1960, there had been hundreds of papers published in scientific and medical journals on the various uses of LSD -- it was the talk of the psychiatric community.
-But by 1966, Sandoz had stopped making it altogether.
-Let's see how LSD is made illegally.